terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

   - Required information:
      - Access to the Jenkins Controller host to run `ssh-keygen` command
      - Access to the Jenkins Controller Web UI
-     - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent) installed in your Jenkins Master
+     - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent) installed in your Jenkins Controller
      - Private IP address for the Jenkins Agent: usually assigned by your network administrator.
 You will use this IP for the GCE instance that will be created in the `prj-b-cicd` GCP Project in step [II.
 Create the SEED and CICD projects using Terraform](#II-Create-the-SEED-and-CICD-projects-using-Terraform).
      - Access to create five Git repositories, one for each directory in this [monorepo](https://github.com/terraform-google-modules/terraform-example-foundation) (`0-bootstrap, 1-org, 2-environments, 3-networks, 4-projects`).
 These are usually private repositories that might be on-prem.